Street Trees

 By ordinance, these trees have been defined as nuisance trees and cannot be planted on any street or public place.
 Boxelder, Cottonwood, Boileana, American Elm, Black Locust, Poplar, Siberian Elm, White Poplar, Poplar Willows, Silver Maple, Weeping Birch, Fruit Trees (except ornamentals), Chinese Elm, Lombardy Poplar, Tree of Heaven, Catalpa, European Mountain Ash, and any species of Ash.

-The State Urban Forester recommends this list of trees for planting in the space between the curb and sidewalk.
+The State Urban Forester recommends the list of trees below for planting in the space between the curb and sidewalk.
 You may notice that maple trees are not listed because there are too many maple street trees.

 Small trees have a mature height of up to 25 feet, spaced 20 feet apart and include Crabapples, Flowering Crabs, Hornbeam, Hophornbeam, Amur Corktree, Amur Maple, Red Bud, Serviceberry, Japanese Tree Lilac, Japanese Pagoda Tree, Magnolia, Washington Hawthorn, and Dogwood.